simysingh/Elk-Deployment-on-Microsoft-Azure-Cloud-Services-/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because Ansible is faster and less error prone.
-- _TODO: What is the main advantage of automating configuration with Ansible?_ Saves time, as sysadmins no longer have to spend a lot of time configuring machines manually.
+The main advantage of automating configuration with Ansible is that it saves time, and as sysadmins no longer have to spend a lot of time configuring machines manually.
 Ansbile allows repition and less bugs as the multiple human error aspect is no longer in affect.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._